Aliandrana/defolddocset/README.md

 usage
 -----
 Run `./createdocset.py` from a terminal.
+This will create a complete defold.docset filestructure.
+If you have Dash installed it should be enough to double-click the defold.docset folde to import it to Dash.